AdaCore/gnatcoverage/tools/gnatcov/examples/support/README.md

 The facilities in this directory include a number of GNAT project files and
 Makefiles:

-* `common.gpr`: project file with common definitions for...
+* `common.gpr`: project file with common definitions

 * `libsupport.gpr`: project file for both build and use of the support library itself and